fsvxavier/pgx-goose/docs/usage-en.md

-# pgx-goose - Usage Documentation
+# PGX-Goose - Usage Documentation

 ## Overview

-**pgx-goose** is a powerful tool that performs reverse engineering on PostgreSQL databases to automatically generate Go source code, including structs, repository interfaces, implementations, mocks, and unit tests.
+**PGX-Goose** is a powerful tool that performs reverse engineering on PostgreSQL databases to automatically generate Go source code, including structs, repository interfaces, implementations, mocks, and unit tests.

 ## Table of Contents